 When it comes to the cost of lawyers professional liability insurance, you may already know there are several factors that go into determining your premium.
 While you may be aware of some of the biggest influences on your premium, your limits and your deductible, you may not be aware of all the other firm characteristics insurance carriers consider when pricing your insurance.

-Certain law firm characteristics that you may not even think have an effect on the premium you pay, in fact have a huge effect on the cost of your professional liability insurance.
+Certain law firm characteristics that you may not even think have an effect on the premium you pay, in fact have a huge effect on the cost of your legal malpractice insurance.

 We have included a short video below to introduce some of the biggest factors that go into determining your professional liability insurance premium.

 In this article we take a deeper look at all of the factors professional liability insurance carriers look at when determining the cost of your insurance.